US Cash Products-Chicago gasoline extends gains on refinery outage

 HOUSTON, June 8 Chicago CBOB gasoline differentials extended gains on Friday on reports of an ongoing outage at Exxon Mobil Corp's 238,600 barrels-per-day (bpd) refinery in Joliet, Illinois, traders said.

-CBOB climbed 7.50 cents per gallon to 33.00/35.00 cents over July RBOB futures on the New York Mercantile Exchange, traders said.
-C BOB on the Wolverine pipeline traded as high as 35.00 cents a gallon over futures, up 7.50 cents on top of its 9.50-cent rally on Thursday.
+CBOB climbed 6.00 cents per gallon to 30.00/35.00 cents over July RBOB futures on the New York Mercantile Exchange, traders said.
+CBOB on the Wolverine pipeline traded as high as 35.00 cents a gallon over futures, up 7.50 cents on top of its 9.50-cent rally on Thursday.

 On the Gulf Coast, gasoline markets retreated from Thursday's gains on pipeline scheduling as traders focused on new five-day lifting cycles.